-Brussels Sprouts.
-Shredded sprouts deliver an earthy, slightly sweet crunch in this salad but you can swap them out for shredded kale or torn Cos lettuce (aka Romaine).
+Shredded sprouts deliver an earthy, slightly sweet crunch in this salad but you can swap them out for shredded kale or torn Cos lettuce.
+Cos lettuce is the Australian/UK equivalent of Romaine lettuce.

-Caesar salad dressing.
-I only ever use my homemade Caesar salad dressing without anchovies.
-This dressing is a balanced, lip-smacking drizzle of umami.
-Plus, you'll have most of the ingredients in your kitchen already.
 Vegan Worcestershire sauce is available in tonnes of shops these days, I use Spring Gully here in Australia.
 VegNews has a list of vegan Worcestershire brands.
+Unfortunately, there is no real substitute for the Worcestershire flavour.

 Stale sourdough for croutons or you can buy croutons or go gluten-free and use roasted chickpeas for crunch.